brozena/brozena-old.github.io/tabla.md

 ![Self-portrait, Bed-Stuy, February 2015](/assets/selftabla.png) _Self-portrait, Bed-Stuy, February 2015.
 All other photos shot by yours truly._

 My first exposure to the sound of the tabla was in high school hearing Mickey Hart and Zakir Hussain playing [Sweet Sixteen](https://www.youtube.com/watch?v=jkubRK-RRUQ) and the [American Beauty score](https://www.youtube.com/watch?v=hrU3EppRwNA).
-I kept this interest on the back burner for years, pretending to speak the syllables instead of singing in the shower.
+Fascinated by their sound, I kept this interest on the back burner for years but still pretended to speak the syllables instead of singing in the shower.
 At some point, I told a friend I would put down drumsticks and only play with my hands.
 At the time I had no idea how to pursue them.

 Throughout my twenties the dream of playing became much bigger.
 I started to approach classical music by listening to Zakir Hussain's "Selects" and Ravi Shankar's "The Master Drummers of India" -- but without being familiar with any of the concepts of Indian rhythm I could only be both lost and in love.